meshcloud/meshcloud-docs/docs/meshstack.tag-schema.md

 Operators define tag-schemas using JSON Schema.
 As described earlier on this page, meshStack uses metadata tags in a wide range of use cases like providing parameters to Landing Zones.
 To ensure compatibility with different interfaces, tags must be simple key-value pairs of strings only.
+A list of strings is also allowed, e.g. `environment = ['qa', 'production']`.

-The tag schema must therefore ensure all values are `string` values only.
+The tag schema must therefore ensure all values are `string` or `string[]` values only.
 Operators who want to represent numbers can restrict the string value via an appropriate `pattern`.

 > Please be aware that meshStack currently supports version [draft-04](http://json-schema.org/draft-04/schema#) of the JSON schema specification.